-Whenever I’m asked if Case Studies help software firms win top clients, I’m reminded how they helped me acquire the third largest mass transit system in North America as a customer – in only a few days.
+Do Case Studies really help you win top clients?
+That’s what the evidence shows.
+I’m reminded how they helped me acquire the third largest mass transit system in North America as a customer – in only a few days.

 Earlier in my career I was hired as a contract Marketing Director (and Salesperson) for a small software firm trying to attract enterprise customers.
 After a successful tradeshow effort, I still needed a way to generate leads throughout the year.
 So, I convinced our CEO to increase our marketing budget and create a modern website.
 My plan was to include the Case Studies I’d written.